daniel1820815/daniel1820815.github.io/_posts/2022-09-xx-docker-1.md

 ## Intro

 In the first part of this blog series I show you how to create Docker images using Dockerfile and then run containers using these images.
 In my example, I use three containers running as an application.
-The application will contain the following components: A [NGNIX](https://hub.docker.com/_/nginx){:target="_blank"} load balancer container on the frontend which balances the requests between two similar application containers.
+The application will contain the following components: A [NGNIX](https://hub.docker.com/_/nginx){:target="_blank"} load balancer container on the frontend which balances the requests between two similar application containers named APP1 and APP2.

 ```mermaid
 stateDiagram